sdpython/lightmlrestapi/_doc/sphinxdoc/source/tutorial/first_rest_api.rst

-The module provides helpers to build a REST API based on a function which computes predictions for aa machine learning model.
+The module provides helpers to build a REST API based on a function which computes predictions for a machine learning model.
 The following steps explains how to build a simple example.

 .. contents::